hashgraph/hedera-improvement-proposal/HIP/hip-19.md

 ## Rationale

-When used in a memo field of a Hedera entity, DIDs could be used to
+When used in a memo field of a Hedera entity, DIDs, VCs, and VPs could be used to

 - Link a Hedera entity to associated metadata, such as an NFT description
-- Link a Hedera entity to an external service, for instance a DID on an HTS token could represent the KYC provider that administers the KYC flag on user accounts
+- Link a Hedera entity to an external service, for instance a DID or a VC on an HTS token could represent the KYC provider that administers the KYC flag on user accounts
 - Link a Hedera entity to a different public key than of the owner/admin – enabling off-ledger authenticated interactions between that owner and other parties (without reusing Hedera keys)
 - Link two different Hedera entities, for instance an HCS topic and a corresponding HTS token
 - Link a Hedera entity to appropriate certifications about the actors that own or manage that entity, for instance, the renewable energy certifications (using the Verifiable Credentials [2] standard) of an inverter as validated by a 3rd party